wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 "They're beautiful," Tamsin whispered, wonder in her voice despite the danger.
 "In two three, out two three."

 And they were.
-Seen this way, responding to rhythm instead of hunting frantically, the shades looked less like threats and more like living expressions of the Veil itself—patterns made visible, disturbances that danced instead of destroyed.
+Seen this way, responding to rhythm instead of hunting frantically, the shades looked less like threats and more like living expressions of the Veil itself: patterns made visible, disturbances that danced instead of destroyed.

 The shades were moving toward the mirror corridor now, drawn by the reflections that seemed to pulse in time with their breathing.
 As they entered the corridor, the mirrors multiplied their images, creating a confusing maze of disturbances that made the shades harder to track but easier to control.